 The society meets monthly from September to May inclusive to hear and to discuss individual papers about personalities, places and events integral to the history of Nova Scotia at the Public Archives of Nova Scotia.
 Society lectures are open to the public and are completely free.
 Lectures are usually followed by refreshments.

 Unless otherwise indicated, our meetings are 7:30 p.m.
 Wednesday evenings at the Public Archives of Nova Scotia, 6016 University Avenue, Halifax, Nova Scotia.
 Please note that the December lecture is held on the second Wednesday of the month.

-Wednesday, April 18, 2018 — 7:30 p.m., Nova Scotia Archives
+Wednesday, May 15, 2019 — 7:30 p.m., Nova Scotia Archives

 HMS Jervis Bay – the Nova Scotia and Maritime connections

 Harold E. Wright, retired Saint John historian